 - Combine cornmeal, flour, baking powder, sugar, salt and baking soda in large mixing bowl.
 Add 1/4 cup oil, buttermilk and eggs, stirring with a wooden spoon until just mixed.

-- In a medium-sized skillet with an oven-proof handle, add the 1 to 2 tablespoons oil, shortening or bacon fat, and heat until very hot.
-(Use caution.
-You don't want it to catch fire!)
+- In a 10-inch cast iron skillet (or one with an oven-proof handle), add the 2 tablespoons oil and heat until very hot, or just smoking.
+(Use caution, don't let it catch fire.)
 Quickly pour the prepared batter into the hot skillet and with a potholder, transfer the skillet to the oven.

 - Bake for 20 to 25 minutes or until golden brown and center springs back when lightly pressed.

 - Serve warm, cut in wedges with butter, if desired.
 Delicious with honey, too.
 Best served warm.

 *Can also use melted vegetable shortening or bacon fat.

 **Substitute 1 1/4 cups sour milk for the buttermilk.
 To make sour milk place 1 tablespoon plus 1 teaspoon white vinegar in measuring cup and add milk to make 1 1/4 cups.
 Let set for a couple of minutes to sour before using.